An estimate for the radial chemical distance in $2d$ critical percolation clusters: Improving on : connecting shortcuts around three-arm points

-\begin{proof} The proof involves a repeated application of the generalized FKG \eqref{eqn: FKG} and RSW \eqref{eqn: RSW} estimates, as well as Proposition \ref{prop: smoothness}, to construct the connections indicated in Figure \ref{fig: drawing3} and force the occurrence of the event $D$, following two general principles: \begin{itemize} \item connections across boxes or annuli with aspect ratio on a fixed scale (either $n$ or $M$) have probabilities lower bounded by constants independent of $n$, and \item open (resp. dual closed) connections between different scales $n_1\ll n_2$ have probability costs comparable to arm events across the annulus $B(n_1,n_2)$. \end{itemize}
+\begin{proof} The proof involves a repeated application of the generalized FKG \eqref{eqn: FKG} and RSW \eqref{eqn: RSW} estimates, as well as Proposition \ref{prop: smoothness}, to construct the connections indicated in Figure \ref{fig: drawing3} and force the occurrence of the event $D$, following two general principles: \begin{itemize} \item connections across boxes or annuli with aspect ratio on a fixed scale (either $n$ or $M$) have probabilities lower bounded by constants independent of $n$, $M$, and \item open (resp. dual closed) connections between different scales $n_1\ll n_2$ have probability costs comparable to arm events across the annulus $B(n_1,n_2)$. \end{itemize}

-For the construction inside the box $\mathcal{B}$, which contains the defect edge $f$, we use a second moment method.
+For the construction inside the box $\mathcal{B}$, which contains the defect edge $f$, we use the second moment method.
 See Figure \ref{fig: drawing14}.
-Denoting by $\mathcal{N}$ the number of closed dual edges $e'$ in the box of side length $M/8$ with the same center as $\mathcal{B}$, such that $e'$ is connected to $I_1$ and $I_2$ by two disjoint closed dual arms, and connected to $I_3$ and $I_4$ by two disjoint open arms, we have
+Denoting by $\mathcal{N}$ the number of closed dual edges $e'$ in the box of side length $M/16$ with the same center as $\mathcal{B}$, such that $e'$ is connected to intervals $I_1$ and $I_2$ on the top, resp. bottom side of $\mathcal{B}'$ by two disjoint closed dual arms, and connected to $I_3$ and $I_4$ on the left, resp. right side of $\mathcal{B}'$ by two disjoint open arms, we have